khuedoan/dotfiles/README.md

 ### Installation

-I recommend forking this repo, edit the REPO variable in the `install.sh` script so you can customize and sync your changes with GitHub using the method in the next section below, but if you just want to try it out you can directly download the install script:
+Notes:

+- Using the method below, you can update new features from my repo using `dotfiles pull`, but you can't push your own customization to GitHub
+- If you want to push your customization to GitHub (please read the next section for version control instruction), you need to fork this repo, change the `REPO` variable in `install.sh`, then continue running the script with the instruction below, but you can't update new features automatically with `dotfiles pull`
+- If anyone has a better solution, please create a PR or issue, and any other improvement is welcome

+Download the install script:

 `curl -O https://khuedoan.me/dotfiles/install.sh`